-(Author’s note: The following short essay is part intro, part synopsis, part manifesto and helps set the pace for both the intensity and originality of views and insights expressed through these writings.
+(Author’s note: The following short essay is part introduction, part manifesto and helps set the pace for both the intensity and originality of views and insights expressed through these writings.
 The introduction of human interference into nature’s ancient system of order and balance is the starting point and central theme upon which most of my essays are predicated.
 Ergo, this will be a recurring theme throughout the e-Books, essays and education sub-site.
 So, enjoy the ride and oh, don’t forget to fasten your seat-belts).

 Collapse and Regeneration